-We are an Arizona Non-Profit Corporation that aims to protect Tucson and its neighborhoods from health damaging noise and safety concerns related to the F-35 Joint Strike Fighter and other military aircraft.
-We aim to foster economic, scientific and technological development of Tucson in a way that supports and promotes a good quality of life for all its citizens.
+We are an Arizona Non-Profit Corporation that aims to protect Tucson and its neighborhoods from health damaging noise, other environmental risks and safety concerns, related to the F-35 Joint Strike Fighter and other military aircraft.
+We advocate economic, scientific and technological development of Tucson in a way that supports and promotes a good quality of life for all of its citizens.

 Tucson Forward Inc. Bylaws